awesomephant/al-studio-website/projects/the-world-we-care.md

 More than ever, today, we need to rethink the meaning and the power of wellbeing.
 Wellbeing comes under the forms of art, exercise, nature, food, spirituality and people.
 It is the holistic and fragile balance between ourselves, the neighbour and the world.
 Ultimately, wellbeing means care, and care means wellbeing.
 The care we aspire for ourselves, for our families, and for all.

 {% note %}
 In collaboration with [Tessa Jowell Health Centre](https://www.tessajowellgpsurgery.co.uk/) and [Dulwich Picture Gallery](https://www.dulwichpicturegallery.org.uk/).\
-Dimensions: 150x82cm/panel - Medium: Optical clear vinyl
+Dimensions: 150x82cm/panel - Medium: Optical clear vinyl on glass
 {% endnote %}

 {% embed "%7B%22code%22%3A%22%3Ciframe%20src%3D%5C%22https%3A%2F%2Fplayer.vimeo.com%2Fvideo%2F558135732%3Fautoplay%3D1%26loop%3D1%5C%22%20width%3D%5C%22640%5C%22%20height%3D%5C%22360%5C%22%20frameborder%3D%5C%220%5C%22%20allow%3D%5C%22autoplay%3B%20fullscreen%3B%20picture-in-picture%5C%22%20allowfullscreen%3E%3C%2Fiframe%3E%22%2C%22caption%22%3A%22The%20World%20We%20Care%20-%20Digital%20drawings%20timelapse%20%22%7D" %}